bergie/zombie-qunit/README.md

     $ ./node_modules/nodeunit/bin/nodeunit test

+## Travis integration

+See the `.travis.yml` for example on how to integrate these tests with the [Travis Continuous Integration service](http://travis-ci.org/).

 ## Contributing

 If you figure out more QUnit or jQuery features to test against, or a better way to get detailed information about the tests run passed from QUnit to nodeunit, please file pull requests.